minhoolee/onnx-darknet/doc/darknet_operators.md

 3. Call save_weights() using network C object

 ### Timeline
-1. Convert vgg model (ONNX format) to DarknetRep
+1. Convert tiny yolo v2 model (ONNX format) to DarknetRep
-2. Convert vgg model (ONNX format) to DarknetRep to Darknet
+2. Convert tiny yolo v2 model (ONNX format) to DarknetRep to Darknet
-3. Convert vgg model (Darknet format) to ONNX format and back to Darknet format
+3. Convert tiny yolo v2 model (Darknet format) to ONNX format and back to Darknet format
+4. Figure out preprocessing for models like VGG (cropping, mean subtracting, etc.)
-4. Add additional ONNX unsupported ops like region and yolo
+5. Add additional ONNX unsupported ops like region and yolo
-5. Add additional ONNX supported ops like GRU, LSTM, AvgPool
+6. Add additional ONNX supported ops like GRU, LSTM, AvgPool
-6. Abstractify input and outputs to be tensors?
+7. Abstractify input and outputs to be tensors?
-7. Use pybind11 or cython instead of ctypes?
+8. Use pybind11 or cython instead of ctypes?
-8. Add more preprocessing ops (supported and unsupported)
+9. Add more preprocessing ops (supported and unsupported)
-9. Allow training
+10. Allow training